bcgov/common-service-showcase/collections/_services/chefs.md

 type: service

 name: CHEFS
-title: Common Hosted Forms Service (in progress)
+title: Common Hosted Forms Service [in progress]
 order: 3
 description: >-
   A hosted service for webforms.
 It enables form builders to design and create their forms with drag and drop form components.
 Form administrators can publish their forms and provide the form link to people to submit data to the forms service.
 The form admin can review form submissions or edit submitted data.
 Use Business Intelligence tools to create charts and graphs to visualize your information on dashboards.

-onboard:
+onboard: ['To be confirmed']
-onboardDescription:
+onboardDescription: To be confirmed
 urls:
   github: https://github.com/bcgov/common-hosted-form-service
   docs: https://chefs-master-wxpbtr-prod.pathfinder.gov.bc.ca/api/v1/docs